 From an environmental point of view, however, plastics are associated with a number of problems: oil is usually used as a limited fossil resource for production, and many potentially hazardous chemicals are used.
 The long shelf life of plastic is an advantage for the longevity of products, but a serious disadvantage when it is released into the environment, as it usually isn’t biodegradable.
 Single-use plastic products are particularly problematic.

-With the VAUDE product philosophy and the VAUDE Green Shape concept, we have laid the foundation for our products to become ever more sustainable throughout their entire product life cycle.
+With the VAUDE product philosophy and the VAUDE Green Shape Standard, we have laid the foundation for our products to become ever more sustainable throughout their entire product life cycle.